Noise-Induced Equalization in quantum learning models: Abstract

 \section{Abstract}

 Quantum noise is known to strongly affect quantum computation, thus potentially limiting the performance of currently available quantum processing units.
-Even models of quantum neural networks based on variational quantum algorithms, which were designed to cope with the limitations of state-of-the art noisy hardware capabilities, are affected by noise-induced barren plateaus, arising when the noise level becomes too strong.
+Even learning models based on variational quantum algorithms, which were designed to cope with the limitations of state-of-the art noisy hardware capabilities, are affected by noise-induced barren plateaus, arising when the noise level becomes too strong.
 However, the generalization performances of such quantum machine learning algorithms can also be positively influenced by a proper level of noise, despite its generally detrimental effects.
-Here, we propose a pre-training procedure to determine the quantum noise level leading to desirable optimization landscape properties.
-We show that an optimal quantum noise level induces an ``equalization'' of variational parameters: the least important parameters gain relevance in the computation, while the most relevant ones lose it.
+Here, we propose a pre-training procedure to determine the quantum noise level leading to desirable optimisation landscape properties.
+We show that an optimized level of quantum noise induces an ``equalization'' of the directions in the Riemannian manifold, flattening(/enhancing) the initially steep(/shallow) ones by redistributing sensitivity across its principal eigen-directions.
 We analyse this noise-induced equalization through the lens of the Quantum Fisher Information Matrix, thus providing a recipe that allows to estimate the noise level inducing the strongest equalization.
-Then, we report on extensive numerical simulations providing evidence of the beneficial noise effects in the neighborhood of the best equalization, often leading to improved generalization.
+We finally benchmark these conclusions with extensive numerical simulations providing evidence of the beneficial noise effects in the neighborhood of the best equalization, often leading to improved generalization.